 While most people consider couples therapy a tool to work on issues in the relationship (hopefully to fix them and move forward), that’s not its only purpose.

-While it may seem contrary to many, it’s also an excellent way to have an unbiased third party to help you safely and calmly, negotiate the details of the end of your relationship.
+While it may seem contrary to many, it’s also an excellent way to have an unbiased third party to help you safely and calmly negotiate the details of the end of your relationship.

 Relationships are hard – and the end of them often feels harder.

-Or, they simply are so weighed down that they cannot think clearly about why they really need to walk away from the relationship.
+Or, they simply are so weighed down that they cannot think clearly about why they need to leave the relationship.

 How Couples Therapy Help In Ending Relationships Rightly

-This is where couples therapy comes in.
-Therapists are an unbiased third party who can calmly, and in a mutually supportive manner, help guide couples through the next steps.
+Therapists are unbiased third parties who can calmly and in a mutually supportive manner help guide couples through the next steps.

-They can clear the way of personal attacks and high emotions, and really help each person hear what the other is trying to say.
+They can clear the way of personal attacks and high emotions and help each person hear what the other is trying to say.

-But a couple’s therapist can summarize your thoughts and feelings so you can clearly state what is important for you.
+But a couple’s therapist can summarize your thoughts and feelings so you can clearly state what is important to you.